votchallenge/website/contents/vots2024/participation.md

 ## VOTSt2024 challenge participation

 * Follow the guidelines to integrate your tracker with the [VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).
-* Register your tracker on the VOTSt2024 challenge registration page (TBA), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description.
+* Register your tracker on the VOTSt2024 challenge [registration page](https://forms.gle/gkYLr21HSdwH9jff7), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description.
-* Once registered, submit the output produced by the toolkit (see [tutorial](/howto/overview.html)) to the VOTSt2024 challenge evaluation server (TBA).
+* Once registered, submit the output produced by the toolkit (see [tutorial](/howto/overview.html)) to the VOTSt2024 challenge [evaluation server](https://eu.aihub.ml/competitions/250).
 Do not forget to pack the results with the `vot pack` command.
 * Receive performance scores via email.
 * See Additional clarifications and FAQ below for further details.